cosmos/gaia/RELEASING.md

 # Releasing

 This document outlines the release process for https://github.com/cosmos/gaia.
-We use a [Long-Lived Version Branch Approach](x) because we work in parallel on a `main` branch and a `release` branch.
+We use [Long-Lived Version Branch Approach](x) on a `main` branch and a `release` branch.

 We follow [Semver](https://semver.org/) in that any patch releases are non-breaking changes.
 It's important to note, that breaking changes in a Blockchain context include non-determinism.
 So if a code change is backwards compatible, it may still impact the amount of gas needed to execute an action, which means the change is in fact breaking as it results in a different apphash after the code is executed.
 It's important for non-breaking changes to be possible to be used on the live network prior to the release.